 A blue Volkswagen Beetle and a green SUV raced around Dizzy, and a black Mustang convertible whooshed around behind Ravenkroft.
 His tentacles reacted to the cars as though they had a life of their own, as though they “watched” the passing traffic with mild annoyance.

 “You know,” he said, “There are . . .
-Other options than this pointless slobberknocker we’re engaged in, you and I. You could join me, for instance.
+Other options than this pointless little slobberknocker we’re currently engaged in, you and I. You could join me.
 Think of it.
 Join my cause of forcing the Human race to evolve.
 Our two genius minds, collaborating!
 Think of the breakthroughs in science and technology we could achieve if we but shared a laboratory!
 Think of how far we could take the Human race!”

 A Corvette sped past Ravenkroft and its driver yelled something vulgar at them both as he passed.
 A violet Ford Taurus flashed its headlights and honked as it swerved around Dizzy.

 “I’d sooner collaborate with . . .”
 She truly couldn’t come up with anything worse or more horrifying than that thought.
 “Er, uh . . . with Supreme Leader Snoke or . . . or a Demogorgon from the Upside Down!”